fobnail/docs/docs/fobnail-api.md

 > The GET method always returns the full contents of the file.
 Further versions
 > of this document may define API using the FETCH method from RFC8132.

-Fobnail Token attempts to open (or create) the requested file and returns **2.01** response with file ID, which is used as a handle to access the file.
-**4.04** is returned if the file does not exist or there is no access.
+Fobnail Token attempts to open the requested file and returns **2.05** response with file contents. **4.04** is returned if the file does not exist or there is no access.

 #### PUT /storage/fs/{name}